Kent Connect to Support

 Living at home when you have dementia

-In the early stages of dementia, many people are able to live at home and enjoy life in the same way as before their diagnosis.
+In the early stages, many people can live at home and enjoy life as they did before.

-But as the illness gets worse, it is likely that you will find it more difficult to look after yourself and your home.
-You may then need extra help with daily activities, such as housework, shopping and adaptations to your home.
+As dementia gets worse, it may become harder to take care of yourself and your home.
+You might need extra help with daily tasks like housework, shopping, and making changes to your home.

 Dementia Coordinators